ove/ove-apps/packages/ove-app-html/README.md

 The controller of the app can be loaded by accessing the URL `http://OVE_APP_HTML_HOST:PORT/control.html?oveSectionId=SECTION_ID`.

-The app's [API](http://OVE_APP_HTML_HOST:PORT/api-docs#operation) also exposes a `refresh` operation.
+The app's API also exposes a `refresh` operation.
 This operation can be executed on an individual web page or across all web pages.

 To refresh a web page that is already loaded, using OVE APIs:

 ```sh
 curl  --request POST http://OVE_APP_HTML_HOST:PORT/operation/refresh
 ```

-Instructions on invoking other operations are available on the [API Documentation](http://OVE_APP_HTML_HOST:PORT/api-docs#operation).